KatSukiFireStar/GDC-GDD/readme.md

 Git deposit for the gamagora course about the Game Concept / Design Document.

-The contributors are Adrien, Quentin, Ema, Cassandre and Flavien
+The contributors are Adrien, Quentin, Emma, Cassandre and Flavien